 Minimize hound movement.
 It is so easy to bring in a disease or parasite into our kennel by accommodating a fellow hound man or huntsman.
 If needed, be sure to have an isolation area to segregate their hound(s) from your hounds and main kennel.
+Good quarantine practices should be a key part of every kennel each time a dog is drafted in.
+These hounds should be tested for Leishmania as well as Brucella canis and observed for respiratory disease or any other breaks in health.

 Blood Testing.
 Annual or semi-annual testing of hounds has been recommended, but pre-breeding testing is a must to control the spread of the disease.
-This requires RT-qPCR testing to diagnose a carrier and remove the possibility of introduction into the kennel.
+This requires ELISA and/or RT-qPCR testing to diagnose a carrier and remove the possibility of introduction into the kennel.
 Testing any hound you acquire or ship is needed to help control the disease.